Anirban-Majumder/Voice_Assistant/README.md

 ### Feature Requests

-Feature requests for VoiceAssistant are welcome!
-You can send them in by email or raise an issue on the repo.
-When you do, create the feature request issue.
+To request Features for VoiceAssistant are welcome! raise an feature request [issue on Github](https://github.com/anirbanmajumder0/Voice_Assistant/issues/new?assignees=anirbanmajumder0&labels=&template=feature_request.md) or contact me by email at <contact@anirbanmajumder.tech> .